jawm17/venue-public-repo/README.md

 ## Backend Architecture

 We use an Express server, Node, and MongoDB to listen to, interact with, and store data on the Polygon Proof of Stake blockchain.
 <br /> Inside of the `contracts` [folder](/contracts) we have the [USDC Deposit Contract](/contracts/USDCDeposit.sol).
 This is a basic contract written in solidity that allows us to integrate with our onramp payment partner, ThirdWeb.
-We also have the [Collect Contract](/contracts/Collect.sol) which is used to provide creators with an nft membership token referred to as a "Collectible".
+<br /> We also have the [Collect Contract](/contracts/Collect.sol) which is used to provide creators with an nft membership token referred to as a "Collectible".
 This contract includes a tier based royalty sharing system that is used for users on our site to invest in creators.

 ## Future Development and Considerations